You have turned-in this assignment. You can review the lesson and see your previous answers.

 Really well done.

-What we've been doing this lesson is learning some GIS skills and then applying them in different situations, and it's that kind of deliberate practise that can help make our GIS capabilities become fluent.
+What we've been doing this lesson is learning some GIS skills and then I'm applying them in different situations.

-If we just summarise our learning here today, we can say that GIS maps can be used to visualise and analyse inequalities in measures of development, such as HDI.
+If we just summarize our learning here today, we can say that GIS Maps can be used to visualize and analyze inequalities in measures of development such as HDI.

-GIS visualisations can be used to support analysis of reasons for migration or drivers of migration.
+GIS visualizations can be used to support analysis of reasons for migration or drivers of migration.

-And GIS can also be used to visualise and analyse migration trends over time, supported by configured pop-ups.
+And GIS can also be used to visualize and analyze migration trends over time supported by configured pop-ups.

 Excellent work.